 Habit 2 was actually the easiest; I never missed a day.
 Even though my 30-day challenge ended yesterday, I still automatically got up at 5:00 this morning.
 I’ve gotten up early many times in the past, but this is the first time I’ve done it for 30 days straight including weekends.
 In the past I’d usually sleep in til around 7:00 AM on weekends — that’s considered sleeping in when you have a 5-year old who loves to pounce you.
 The habit of getting up at 5:00AM every day has done wonders for my productivity, and right now I plan to keep going with it indefinitely.
 I found that the key to this habit was simply to go to bed when I’m sleepy each night instead of at any particular set time.
 Most of the time I went to bed between 10-11PM.

 Habit 3 was the hardest, but I made it.
 I plan to take this weekend off, and then reassess how to adapt this habit going forward.
 It was productive to be sure, but seven days a week of writing was draining, and I could definitely have used a day off now and then.
 But this habit kicked my writing into high gear, so I do consider it a success.
 The second part of this habit was not to check email until after I’d completed my four hours of writing.
 I found that to work very well.
 It was very productive to start the day by diving straight into my #1 project.
 By leaving the administrative and communication work until the end of the day, I finish that work in far less time because I know as soon as I’m done with it, I’m done with work for the day.
 This is especially effective when I’m hungry and want to have dinner.
 But if I do this kind of work at the start of the day, it tends to expand and take on a life of its own.
-I’m definitely going to keep this habit going in some form.

 This weekend I plan to relax, spend time with the family, and celebrate.